cert-manager/website/content/en/docs/tutorials/acme/ingress.md

 > Note: The secret that is used in the ingress should match the secret defined
 > in the certificate.
 There isn't any explicit checking, so a typo will result
-> in the `nginx-ingress-controller` falling back to its self-signed certificate.
+> in the `ingress-nginx-controller` falling back to its self-signed certificate.
 > In our example, we are using annotations on the ingress (and ingress-shim)
 > which will create the correct secrets on your behalf.